 Course registration - Beginning this fall term, all core and elective courses that encompass First Nations knowledge will be delivered through Yellowhead Tribal College.
 Registrations for Indigenous-content courses will be processed directly through YTC, while business electives will still be offered and managed by the University of Alberta- Faculty of Extension.

 Current citation & certificate students – For those already admitted as citation & certificate students — that is, those who previously had their application accepted to the program — the primary relationship for their program will still be with the Faculty of Extension.
 Requirements for the program — that is, the courses you’ll need to take to complete the citation & certificate — will remain unchanged, and you will be able to transfer all of your ICIR courses between the two institutions (UAlberta and YTC), with no fees charged for transferring course credits.

-New applicants – New students applying to ICIR on or after October 21, 2020 will be welcomed into their program by YTC, which will be their main point of contact for any administrative support they may need.
+New applicants – New students applying to ICIR, will be welcomed into their program by YTC, which will be their main point of contact for any administrative support they may need.
 Students who haven’t applied to the program but have completed one or more Indigenous-content courses at Extension will apply to the certificate through the YTC and transfer their courses with no fees charged.

 The ICIR certificate requires students to complete the following 5 core courses:

 The ICIR certificate requires students to complete 100 credit hours.
 The electives offered though YTC are:

 The electives offered through UAlberta are:

 Indigenous Laws, Lands and Current Government Relations (21 hours)